frabcus/acts_as_xapian/README.txt

 e.g. :values => [ [ :created_at, 0, "created_at", :date ],
 [ :size, 1, "size", :string ] ]

-* :terms, things which come after a : in search queries.
-Specify an array triple of [ field, char, prefix ] where
+* :terms, things which come with a prefix (before a :) in search queries.
+Specify an array triple of [ field, char, prefix ] where ** char is an arbitary single upper case char used in the Xapian database, just pick any single uppercase character, but use a different one for each prefix.
-** char is an arbitary single upper case char used in the Xapian database ** prefix is the part to use in search queries that goes before the :
+** prefix is the part to use in search queries that goes before the :
+For example, if you were making Google and indexing to be able to later do a query like "site:www.whatdotheyknow.com", then the prefix would be "site".

 e.g. :terms => [ [ :variety, 'V', "variety" ] ]